 Does it feel like anger is consuming your life?
 Do you lose control at the drop of a hat?
 Maybe you’re sitting in traffic that’s backed up for three miles, cursing drivers to your left and right.
 Maybe you’re in another heated argument with your spouse, one that stemmed from mere miscommunication about dinner plans.
 Or, maybe, you’re simply washing your hands and the water’s a little too hot—which leads to a frustrated pound of your fist on the counter.

 Did any of the above resonate with you?
 While it’s normal to grow angry, even at the most mundane things, we must learn to express and manage that anger in a positive and beneficial way.
 Fortunately, anger management counseling helps you do just that.
-If you’re tired of getting angry and feeling out of control, reach out to Thriveworks Durham for anger management counseling.
+If you’re tired of getting angry and feeling out of control, reach out to Thriveworks Counseling in Durham for anger management counseling.
 Our skilled therapists and counselors are more than happy to help you reach a happier and healthier place by assisting you in your anger management journey.

 What Is Anger Management?